 Opened since 1864, Maiasmokk is the city’s oldest running café.
 Translated literally as Sweet Tooth, this is an appropriate name for the delicious home baked goods served here.
 The interior décor of the café has remained unchanged for almost a century, and it even houses its own Marzipan Museum.

 Chimney Sweeps in Tallinn continue to wear 19th century uniforms.
 If you come across one, be sure to touch his brass buttons.
 Myth has it that this brings good luck.

 The oldest building in Tallinn is Dominican St. Catherine’s Monastery and dates back to 1246.
 Unusually, it is one of the city’s best kept secrets, in spite of the fact it is located in the centre and the courtyard serves as a museum in the summertime.

 Take a stroll back in time through the Old Town’s alleyways and winding streets.
 Here you will discover the narrowest, longest and widest streets in the city.
 The Old Town is easily visible from the Radisson Blu Hotel, Tallinn and is located just 500 metres away from the hotel.

 Beware of a man in a red cloak.
 In medieval times, the city employed an executioner.
 Folklore had it that it was bad luck to meet him so he was made to wear a bright cloak so he stood out in a crowd.

 13. Medieval Prison

 There is something special about leaving a destination and knowing that as well as visiting its most famous sights, you have also uncovered several of its, sometimes dark, secrets.
-Tallinn is an easy place to find many such hidden stories, legends, and little fun facts that many tourists never normally get a chance to learn of.
+Tallinn is an easy place to find many such hidden stories, legends and little fun facts that many tourists never normally get a chance to learn about.